15 Wellington Tips: Everything the Wind City Doesn't Tell You Upfront

 1. Your Umbrella Will Die

 Wellington averages 173 days of gale-force wind per year.
-Umbrellas don't stand a chance.
-The broken umbrella bins at the cable car station are evidence.
-Bring a windproof jacket instead.
-Layer it over a merino base layer (NZ merino is the best in the world — buy one while you're here).
+Umbrellas don't stand a chance, and the broken umbrella bins at the cable car station are all the evidence you need.
+Pack a windproof jacket instead, and layer it over a merino base layer — NZ merino is the best in the world, so pick one up while you're here.
 Accept the wind.
 It's Wellington's personality.

 2. Four Seasons in One Day Is Real

-You can wake up to sunshine, walk through rain at lunch, enjoy clear skies at 3PM, and shiver in wind by dinner.
-Always carry a layer and a rain jacket, even if the morning looks perfect.
-The locals say: "If you don't like the weather, wait five minutes."
+You can wake up to sunshine, walk through rain at lunch, catch clear skies at 3PM, and shiver in the wind by dinner.
+Always carry a layer and a rain jacket, even when the morning looks perfect.
+As the locals say: "If you don't like the weather, wait five minutes."

 3. A Good Day in Wellington Is Unbeatable

-But when the wind drops and the sun comes out?
-Blue harbor, snow-capped mountains, native birds singing, Zealandia's forest glowing green.
-You'll understand the local saying: "You can't beat Wellington on a good day."
+When the wind drops and the sun comes out, the city transforms: blue harbor, snow-capped mountains, native birds singing, Zealandia's forest glowing green.
+That's when you understand the local saying — "You can't beat Wellington on a good day."
 And it's true.

 Sightseeing